Auromix/ROS-LLM/README.md

 **6. Run the Demo:**

-Source the setup script and launch the demo.
+Source the setup script and launch the Turtlesim demo with cloud ASR.
 ```bash
 source <your_ws>/install/setup.bash
 ros2 launch llm_bringup chatgpt_with_turtle_robot.launch.py